xilef/robond_project5/README.md

-# Ball chaser
+# Home Service Bot

-Submission for Project 2 of the Udacity Robotics Software Engineer Nanodegree Program.
-This repository contains a robot that has the following features:
+Submission for Project 5 of the Udacity Robotics Software Engineer Nanodegree Program.
+This repository contains a robot that will go to a start goal with an orange marker displayed there, remove the marker then wait 5 seconds to simulate picking up something then go to an end goal.and show the marker again to simulate the robot dropping it off.

-- Chase a solid colored ball if it is within camera view.
-- If it is chasing a ball and it goes out of camera view, seek the ball by turning approximately 360 degrees then give up until a new ball is seen.
+Navigation is achieved using the [move_base](http://wiki.ros.org/move_base) package and sending navigation goals

+For localization and mapping there are 2 versions available:
+* Using the [rtabmap_ros](http://wiki.ros.org/rtabmap_ros) package to perform SLAM
+* Using the [AMCL](http://wiki.ros.org/amcl) package to perform localization with the map provided by [pgm_map_creator](https://github.com/udacity/pgm_map_creator)

 ## How to run